 Host a Panel at AWA!

 We consider submissions from everyone over the age of 16.
 Proposals are evaluated both individually and against similar types of proposals.
 To help you focus your proposal, here’s a list of items that will really get you noticed.
-Panel Submissions for 2018 will be up soon.
+Panel Submissions will open February 1, 2018.

 We like proposals for panels that:

 - Directly involve anime, manga or other Japanese culture.
 For example, a well-planned proposal that features an anime will take priority over an equally well-planned proposal that features an outside fandom, such as American comics or movies.
 Having said that, we do have a certain amount of leniency, especially if the fandom is large (in other words, we’ve received a lot of proposals for it) or overlaps AWA’s main fandoms in some way.

 - Are well-planned and have supporting materials.
 The proposal is our first glimpse of how you communicate and what you want to do at AWA.
 Make sure it’s well-written and try to include evidence that the panel will be successful.
-If you can’t include something in the online form (such as a picture), email it to firstname.lastname@example.org (make sure to include your name and the panel name for reference).
+If you can’t include something in the online form (such as a picture) or a something changes after you submit, email it to firstname.lastname@example.org (make sure to include your name and the panel name for reference).

 - Are engaging and interactive.
 We like lectures, too, but a proposal that introduces a creative way to communicate with the audience really catches our eyes.